Serinajefthas/DriveSync/README.md

 3. Navigate through the company dashboard for fleet management.
 4. Process reservations, manage inventory, and monitor system analytics.
 5. Clients can access the platform, create accounts, and make reservations.
-6. Enjoy the streamlined car rental experience with DiveSync.
+6. Enjoy the streamlined car rental experience with DriveSync.

 ## Contributors